Styleshift/landing-page-top/README.md

 https://styleshift.github.io/landing-page/

-### This is a landing page layout that I made thanks to the Odin Project and my friends at my coding study group: Mimir's Circle.
+### This is a responsive landing page layout that I made thanks to the Odin Project and my friends at my coding study group: Mimir's Circle.

 Join @: https://discord.gg/TyPVe5BNnP